Brooklyn-Area Schools Offering EMT Courses

 New York Methodist Hospital Center for Allied Health Education

-The school is committed to helping students acquire both the theory and hands-on training in providing pre-hospital emergency care.
+The school, more commonly known as the Center for Allied Health Education (CAHE), is committed to helping students acquire both the theory and hands-on training in providing pre-hospital emergency care.
 Students acquire the skills necessary to assess a patient's status when they arrive on the scene and get victims to the hospital while providing care.

 Students completing this program learn to solve problems and apply practical critical thinking procedures to provide patients with the care they need.
 They take courses in emergency medical services, trauma, patient assessment, pharmacology and medical emergencies.
 They also gain clinical practice providing pre-hospital and emergency care.